top of page

 Know learning

-In my last post, Obsession with Assessment , I confessed that I once blurted out, “I don’t give a shit about assessment.
-I’m a teacher, I KNOW what learning looks like.”
-To be clear, the entire post was focused solely on our country’s obsession with standardized testing which is summative assessment.
-A friend pointed out that my piece was flawed because I was obsessed with assessment … formative assessment.
-That gave me a pause for thought and then a good laugh.
-He is right
+Updated April 2026 for clarity.
+In my last post, Obsession with Assessment , I confessed that I once blurted out in a conference presentation, “I don’t give a shit about assessment.
+I’m a teacher, I KNOW what learning looks like".
+To be clear, the entire post was focused solely on standardized testing which is summative assessment.
+After a friend read that post, he pointed out that my piece was deeply flawed because I was obsessed with assessment… formative assessment that i

 Knowclue